jacobdensford/jacobdensford.com/fell/classes.md

 # Classes

 Instead of a background, you may gain a **class**.
 If you do so, whenever the rules refer to your background, instead use your class.
-You're abilities must be such that they can be modified by the class.
+You're attributes must be such that they can be modified by the class.
 Roll d4 or choose a **class**:

 ## 1. Beast Hunter